-- 8. Push SET when you selected the right module voice (e.g. patch 40).
-To indicate that the selected channel and module voice are being programmed a P will show up in the display as long as you push SET. - 9.
+- 9. Push SET when you selected the right module voice (e.g. patch 40).
+To indicate that the selected channel and module voice are being programmed a P will show up in the display as long as you push SET. - 10.
 The MIDI stop MIDI Swell 2 now has been programmed with channel 7, module voice 40.
-This means that switching on MIDI Swell 2 while playing the swell, key data will be transferred over channel 6 to the module and that module voice 40 will be switched on. - 10.
-Close the memory by turning the key switch MEMORY LOCK a quarter turn to the left and eventually remove the key from the switch (not applicable on Opus 5 AGO).
-The light in the SET piston will go off to indicate that the memory is not accessable anymore. - 11.
+This means that switching on MIDI Swell 2 while playing the swell, key data will be transferred over channel 6 to the module and that module voice 40 will be switched on. - 11.
+Close the memory by turning the key switch MEMORY LOCK a quarter turn to the left and eventually remove the key from the switch.
+The light in the SET piston will go off to indicate that the memory is not accessable anymore. - 12.
 Switch off the PGM by pushing it again.